kotfu/ksc/README.md

 Using [Karabiner Elements](https://karabiner-elements.pqrs.org/) or [BetterTouchTool](https://folivora.ai/), you can make `Caps Lock-T` be the same as pressing `Control-Option-Shift-Command-T`.
-This has come to be known as the [Hyper key](https://statusq.org/archives/2016/09/25/7857/).
+Mac nerds call this the [Hyper key](https://statusq.org/archives/2016/09/25/7857/).
 You can always use `hyper` as a modifier key when entering a keyboard shortcut:

     $ ksc hyper-t
     Control-Option-Shift-Command-T